lukmanr/CLVPipelines/pipelines/README.md

 ![Train and deploy](/images/train.jpg)

 1. Load historical sales transactions from Cloud Storage to a  BigQuery staging table.
 If the data are already in BigQuery this step is skipped.
 1. Prepare a BigQuery query.
-The query is generated from a query template using runtime arguments (like a location of source data) passed to the pipeline.
+The query is generated from a query template and runtime arguments passed to the pipeline.
 1. Execute a BigQuery query to create features from the historical sales transactions.
 The engineered features are stored in a BigQuery table.
 1. Import features to an AutoML dataset.
 1. Trigger AutoML model training.